EvoCourtney/website/content/publication/Shack chapter/index.md

   #preview_only: false

 projects: []
-publication: '*The Cambridge Handbook ofEvolutionary Perspectives on Sexual Psychology*'
+publication: '*The Cambridge Handbook of Evolutionary Perspectives on Sexual Psychology*'
 publication_short: ""
 publication_types:
 - "2"